xmengkinaxis/CPP/System Design Interview Checklist.md

 * On the other hand, asynchronous communication provides decoupling, better fault tolerance, and scalability, albeit at the cost of increased complexity.

 ### Extensibility
-Our service should be designed to in a modular way with the expectation that new functionality will be added to it.<br>
+Our service should be designed to in a modular way with the expectation that new functionality will be added to it.

 Facebook System Design
 https://www.youtube.com/watch?v=hykjbT5Z0oE&t=1041s